JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

 that has to be mentioned.

 .. note::
         If you use an HDF version of the FLEUR code then AiiDA-FLEUR plugin should know this.
-That is because names of generated output files vary between HDF and standard FLEUR versions.
+The main reason for this is that names of output files vary between HDF and standard FLEUR versions.
         To properly set up an HDF version of the code, you *must* mention HDF5 (or hdf5) in the code description and not change it in the future.
 An example of setting up an HDF version: